nhrycun/mouseCoordinates/privacy_policy.md

 This extension does not collect, use, or share any of your personal data.

-For any questions, please contact [Your Contact Information].
+For any questions, please contact dev.nhrycun@gmail.com.